 Questions about our program or the application process?
 Review the information on this page.
-Still have questions?
-Want to set up a time to speak with us?
-Email [email protected].
+You can also join us for an upcoming admissions event.

 1) How do I apply to the LL.M. programs?

 First, determine which program is right for you - review our programs, attend an event, or speak with a staff member.
 Applicants can apply through our online application portal (see #12 below), or through LSAC.

 To apply for the dual degree in International Trade & Investment Law with Lyon Catholic University (UCLy), see their website.

 2) Am I eligible for your programs?
 How do I know which program is right for me?

 Generally, applicants should have already earned, or be in the process of earning, a first degree in law.
 Professional experience is beneficial, but not required.
 Review the program pages and see the "Our Programs" section below.
 Applicants who are in their final year or semester of studies can apply with an unofficial transcript; if admitted, they must provide an official transcript once it becomes available.